binpash/try/INSTRUCTIONS.md

 Confirm that the paper, code, and automation scripts are all publicly available:

-1. The artifact code is hosted at: [https://github.com/binpash/try](https://github.com/binpash/try/blob/osdi26-ae)
+1. The artifact code is hosted on [GitHub](https://github.com/binpash/try/blob/osdi26-ae)
 2. The artifact is hosted in [Zenodo's permanent archive](https://zenodo.org/records/19444649).

 Both repositories contain the `try` subsystem,